Skip to main content

 Lebanese Men, Lebanese Women… Is there a difference in how they identify themselves?

 This post is written by Amanda Eads, a Sociolinguistics student at NC State University.
 It is the final installment in a 3-part series that describes the survey she conducted and her analysis that centers on language, identity, and Lebanese heritage.
-If you are of Lebanese heritage and would like to participate in this study you can find the…
+In Part I and Part II of this series, I have discussed statistical results of a…

 Jul 1, 2015